Nastel/tnt4j-streams-zorka/README.md

 This sample shows how to stream activity events from Zorka produced traces data.
 Zorka connector connect to Zico service as listener (client) depending on defined configuration.
 Default is `localhost:8640`.
+Most basic way to use sample is to send Http request to Zorka monitored Tomcat server.

 Sample files can be found in `samples\ZorkaConnector` directory.

-How to use and configure Zorka, see `samples\ZorkaConnector\readme.md`
+How to use and configure Zorka, see `samples\ZorkaConnector\readme.md`.

 Sample stream configuration:
 ```xml